maxuetao/maxuetao.github.io/_pages/includes/intro.md

 # ✨ About Me

-I am currently a Ph.D student at the School of Artificial Intelligence, Beijing Normal University (BNU), under the supervision of Professor [Hua Huang (黄华)](https://vmcl.bnu.edu.cn/group/teacher/dcdaea79b5e54b75b532795109a85a34.htm) and Professor [Wenbin Jiang (姜文斌)](https://ai.bnu.edu.cn/xygk/szdw/zgj/7862037fc5624f7aa91b60fddfd5ae0f.htm).
+I am currently a Ph.D student at the School of Artificial Intelligence, Beijing Normal University (BNU), under the supervision of Professor [Hua Huang (黄华)](https://vmcl.bnu.edu.cn/group/teacher/dcdaea79b5e54b75b532795109a85a34.htm).
 I am also a member of the [Intelligent Media Computing Laboratory](https://vmcl.bnu.edu.cn/).

 Prior to this, I obtained my master's and bachelor's degrees from the College of Data Science, Taiyuan University of Technology, under the supervision of Professor [Ming Li (李明)](https://baike.baidu.com/item/%E6%9D%8E%E6%98%8E/19853196?fr=aladdin) and [Daoxiang Zhou (周稻祥)](https://scholar.google.com.hk/citations?user=Ux2E8LIAAAAJ&hl=zh-CN).